digital-assets-data/slate/source/index.html.md

 # Authentication

 You will need to authenticate in order to access either the GraphQL endpoints or the websockets using public and private keys.
-You can retrieve your public key and generate a private key [here](https://app.digitalassetsdata.com/access-keys).
+You can retrieve your public key and generate a private key <a href="https://app.digitalassetsdata.com/access-keys" target="_blank">here</a>.

 You will need to include your public and private keys in the header of the request.
 That will look like this: